 Elizabeth J. McCormack Professor of HistoryOn leave 2017-18

-Thomas Wilson has written extensively about Confucian ritual and the cult of Confucius and is president of the Society for the Study of Chinese Religions.
-He conducted research in Taiwan and the People's Republic of China on Fulbright-Hays grants in 1992-93.
-Wilson also received National Endowment for the Humanities fellowships in 1999-2000 and 2006-07.
-He has been a member of the School of Historical Studies at the Institute for Advanced Study, in Princeton, N.J.
+Thomas Wilson has written extensively about Confucian ritual and the cult of Confucius and is working on book titled Confucian Gods: An Intellectual History of Devotional Practice funded by a grant from the American Council of Learned Societies.
+He also received National Endowment for the Humanities fellowships in 1999-2000 and 2006-07.
+He has been a member of the School of Historical Studies at the Institute for Advanced Study, in Princeton, N.J. and conducted research in Taiwan and the People's Republic of China on Fulbright-Hays grants in 1992-93.
 He earned his doctorate from the University of Chicago.
-Wilson studied Chinese at the Stanford Center and Chinese history in the Graduate Department of History at National Taiwan University.

 Recent Courses Taught